AlexSissoko/dialogflowMemories/gcloudSetup.md

 + Downloaded virtualenv
 + Created a virtual environment for Python
 + Installed the Python dialogflow client library in a virtual environment
++ Created a Dialogflow account
++ Created a Dialogflow agent

 1. Clone the repository.